keerthana2006-git/FILE-INTEGRITY-CHECKER/README.md

 *MENTOR*: NEELA SANTOSH

-It can be used as a file watcher
+It can be used as a file watcher:
 File Watcher is a lightweight Python script that monitors a specified folder for any file changes, including additions, deletions, or modifications.
 It uses SHA-256 hashing to detect even the slightest change in file content and reports it in real time (on an interval basis);like for example 10 seconds
 It:
 ->Monitors a given directory